 Pre and Pro biotics

 Probiotics are live bacteria and yeast that are beneficial for our gut microbiota as they help to maintain the balance of good bacteria in our gut.
-Probiotics are found naturally in fermented foods such as yoghurt, kimchi, sauerkraut, kefir, kombucha, tempeh, miso soup and fermented vegetables.
-The amount of probiotics in commercial products varies greatly, some products may state that they contain ‘live and active cultures’.
+Probiotics can be found naturally in fermented foods such as yoghurt, kimchi, sauerkraut, kefir, kombucha, tempeh, miso soup and fermented vegetables.
+The amount of probiotics in commercial products varies greatly, ideally look for products that state specific probiotic strains and quantities.

 Prebiotics are non digestible components of some foods that promote the growth of healthy microbes in our gut.
 Prebiotics are mainly non digestible carbohydrates like fibre, resistant starch and other non digestible carbohydrates like inulin.
 Foods rich in prebiotics include fruits (apples, bananas), vegetables (garlic, onions, leeks, chicory root, Jerusalem artichokes, asparagus) wholegrains (oats, barley, rye, wheat bran) as well as beans, lentils and legumes.